 Moore College is named in honor of Stanford Moore, a 1935 Vanderbilt graduate who received the Nobel Prize in chemistry in 1972.

-- cosMOOREpolitan: This weekly event fosters cultural diversity.
-The goal of cosMOOREpolitan is to take Moore residents on a tour around the world and familiarize them with different cultures.
-Each week will be dedicated to a different culture and Moore residents will come together in the faculty apartment to (i) learn about different aspects of the culture such as food, rituals, social life, common stereotypes, fun facts, and basic language lessons, (ii) taste pastries/snacks/desserts/drinks unique to that culture, and (iii) listen to music watch a dance show, or a movie unique to that culture.
+CosMOOREpolitan: CosMOOREpolitan is the weekly study break event in Moore College.
+The goal of the program is to take Moore residents on a tour around the world and familiarize them with different cultures.
+Each week’s event is dedicated to a different culture, wherein residents come together in community to (i) learn about different aspects of the culture such as rituals, social life, common stereotypes, fun facts, and basic language lessons, (ii) taste pastries/snacks/desserts/drinks unique to that culture, or (iii) listen to music, watch a dance show, or a movie unique to that culture.

 Faculty Speakers: Each month, Professor Kurtulus invites a faculty guest to join the residents of Moore College in a discussion on a particular theme, ranging from business to art, innovation, education, and more.

 - Tommy Anglim, Program Coordinator

 Moore College council

 The Moore College Council is comprised of up to five Vanderbilt student leaders who are residents of Moore, each dedicated to the development of the college community.
 Working alongside the faculty head of college and gathering input from their fellow residents, the Moore Council generates programs that enrich the learning environment of the college.

 The 2022-2023 Moore College Council will be appointed and elected in early fall 2022.